-FTB enforces strict printing rules for pαper returns: NO MORE TEXT-MODE FACSIMILES!
+FTB enforces strict printing rules for paper returns: NO MORE TEXT-MODE FACSIMILES!
 At the end of 1997, the FTB banned all use of non-graphic forms for tax returns, including all supporting schedules and forms.
-This means that you now have only the following options for filing:

-- Computer-printed graphics using HowardSoft's Windows or Laser printing.
-(Standard and Premium Level versions contain graphics for all forms; Economy Level version contains graphics for only Form 540.) - 2.
-Electronic filing using the FTB e-file (no longer built into the software because the FTB no longer allows 3rd-party transmitters like PDP). - 3.
-Computer-printed data on plain paper, photocopied using transparent overlay versions of HowardSoft's graphic forms.
-(This is a viable option for those who use the Economy Level or do not have a compatible printer.) - 4.
-Fill-in by computer of FTB forms using the pdf files available from the FTB at www.ftb.ca.gov/forms (since nearly all forms for Form 540 returns are available there in a fill-in format).
+This means that you now have only the following options for filing paper returns: 1.
+Computer-printed graphics using HowardSoft's Windows or Laser printing.
+(Standard and Premium Level versions contain graphics for all forms; Economy Level version contains graphics for only Form 540.)
+2. Computer-printed data on plain paper, photocopied using transparent overlay versions of HowardSoft's graphic forms.
+(This is a viable option for those who use the Economy Level or do not have a compatible printer.)
+3. Fill-in by computer of FTB forms using the pdf files available from the FTB at www.ftb.ca.gov/forms (since nearly all forms for Form 540 returns are available there in a fill-in format).
 This option requires you to enter on the FTB forms the data you see on our facsimile or draft printouts, or our on-screen PREVIEW of them.
-(This is a labor-intensive option for those who use the Economy Level or do not have a compatible printer.) - Hand-prepared forms using the pre-printed FTB official forms.
+(This is a laborintensive option for those who use the Economy Level or do not have a compatible printer.)
+4. Hand-prepared forms using the pre-printed FTB official forms.
 (This is also a labor-intensive option, but may suit you if you can write faster than you can type.)
 The current FTB rules are a consequence of the large investment the FTB has made in automated equipment that relies on graphic lines and symbols, neither of which can be reproduced by text-mode Courier typeface.
-Moreover, the FTB recommends the use of laser printers or high-quality ink-jet printers for computer-generated forms so that its automated equipment can quickly align the form.

-Computer printing of entries on forms subject to strict FTB rules.
-FTB now requires that the printing of data on forms follow strict specifications:

-1. Absolute Positioning Forms.
+Moreover, the FTB recommends the use of laser printers or high-quality ink-jet printers for computer-generated forms so that its automated equipment can quickly align the form. • Computer printing of entries on forms subject to strict FTB rules.
+FTB now requires that the printing of data on forms follow strict specifications: 1.
+Absolute Positioning Forms.
 The most unconventional format defined by the FTB is that for what they call Absolute Positioning Forms.
-Theses forms include Form 540, Schedule CA, Form FTB 3514, Form FTB 5805, and Schedule X. For these forms the FTB has specified the exact positioning of the data on the forms.
-With the sole exception of certain ratios and percentages, all numbers must be printed LEFT-justified within defined boxes on the graphic forms and must have NO punctuation (no commas nor decimal points).
+The forms required to use this format for tax year 2024 are Form 540, Schedule CA, Schedule P, Form FTB 3514, Form FTB 5805, and Schedule X. For these forms the FTB has specified the exact positioning of the data on the forms.
+With the sole exception of cerpositioning of the data on the forms.
+With the sole exception of certain ratios and percentages, all numbers must be printed LEFT-justified (right-justified for Schedule P only) within defined boxes on the graphic forms and must have NO punctuation (no commas nor decimal points).
 In addition, most text entries must not only be left-justified and upper case, but must be devoid of punctuation or symbols, with a few exceptions that allow slashes (/) and dashes (-).
 And all entries must be devoid of leading spaces and embedded spaces, except where specifically allowed.